-Which data points have the smallest deviation from the fit line?
-Which have the largest?
-Do measurements near the edges of the video give the same velocity as you find for the center of the image (within the uncertainties of your measurements in Problem 1a)?
-If not, you may be seeing the effects of camera lens distortion in your data.
+For the video analysis, do measurements near the edges of the video give the same velocity as you find for the center of the image?
+If not, you may be seeing the effects of camera lens distortion (due to parallax) in your data.
 Does this affect what you will do for future measurements?
 If you can rule out data points near the edges due to lens distortion, will that notably change the average velocity?
-In that case, how does the velocity of the buggy then compare with your results from Problem 1a?

-How good was the simple model you used to determine the effect of the wrong calibration, compared to your results from the experiment?
-When you are working with video analysis, what is the dominant source of error, and how will you account for this?
+Thinking about how time and length scales are handled in the video analysis, what is the dominant source of error, and how will you account for this?